Lackawanna Steel Company: Growth years

-Move to New York State
+West Seneca, New York relocation

 At the turn of the century, the Lackawanna Iron and Steel Company began to consider moving out of the Scranton area.
 The company's economic condition was deteriorating; in September 1899, Andrew Carnegie wrote, "My view is that sooner or later Harrisburg, Sparrows Point, and Scranton will cease to make rails, like Bethlehem.
 The autumn of last year seemed as good a time to force them out of business as any other."

 Labor costs were rising.
-In 1897, the United Mine Workers had organized most workers at the coal and iron mines, who successfully struck in 1900 for a 10 percent wage hike.
+In 1897, the United Mine Workers organized most workers at the coal and iron mines, who successfully struck in 1900 for a 10 percent wage hike.
 The union struck again from May 11, 1902, to October 23, 1902, and won a second wage increase as well as better working conditions.
 A second factor was the increasing cost of shipping iron ore to Scranton and a lack of rail lines from Scranton to the company's newly emerging markets.

-The Lackawanna Iron and Steel Company decided to move its facilities to the town of West Seneca, New York, in 1899, drawn by the area's easy access to Great Lakes shipping and the numerous rail lines in the area.
+In 1899, Lackawanna Iron and Steel Company move its facilities to West Seneca, New York, drawn by the area's easy access to Great Lakes shipping and the numerous rail lines in the area.
 Scranton decided to move his operation to the Buffalo suburb, located on Lake Erie.
 To avoid speculation in land, the Lackawanna Steel Company employed John J. Albright, president of the Ontario Power Company, to purchase land on its behalf.
 Scranton, Albright and several others met in Buffalo on March 23, 1899, to discuss the purchase of land.
 The group explored several nearby sites on March 24, and that same day chose an undeveloped shoreline area on Lake Erie in what was then the western part of the Town of West Seneca.
 Albright began purchasing land on April 1, 1899, and by the end of the month had obtained nearly all the required property for the extremely low price of $1.1 million.
 Albright was often accompanied on his purchasing visits by John G. Milburn, President of the Pan-American Exposition, and many property owners assumed the land purchases were for the Exposition.

 Construction of the massive new steel mill began on July 14, 1900, and nine months later equipment was arriving from Scranton.
 The company dredged a ship canal and built miles of track to link the plant with the railroads which would bring iron ore and coke to the plant.
 Lackawanna Iron and Steel began building a company town in 1901, but it lacked most services.
 The housing stood empty for many years.